MARKET SNAPSHOT — CITY OF CHICAGO

 *The City of Chicago Market Snapshot represents the residential real estate activity within the 77 officially defined Chicago community areas as provided by the Chicago Association of REALTORS®.

-- The City of Chicago saw listings average 69 days on the market until contract, a 4.5% increase from July 2019.
+- The City of Chicago saw listings average 58 days on the market until contract, a 15.9% decrease from July 2020.

 STATE OF THE MARKET

 - The White House recently announced additional measures to help struggling homeowners avoid foreclosure as they exit forbearance, including loan modifications and payment reductions.
 Borrowers with federally backed mortgages can lock in lower interest rates and extend the length of their mortgages.
 For borrowers who can’t resume their monthly mortgage, HUD will offer lenders the ability to provide all eligible borrowers with a 25% principal and interest reduction.